 I always discover “new stuff.”
 At New York Farm Show, I laughed as I turned the corner at the Growmark FS booth, and Territory Sales Manager Steve Carr hit me with: “You’re back to learn about the latest, greatest in planting technology, right?”
 He knows me well.

 I couldn’t argue, and he “hooked me up” with the foremost authority on the “hottest” tool coming.
-(See Northeast cover crop use continues to rise.)
+(See ‘Hottest’ planter tech tool for 2017.)

 In my granddad’s day, steam tractors were called behemoths.
 Today, they’re pitifully powered compared to the modern incredible hulks with six or seven steps you need to climb to reach the cab door.